Code-Institute-Submissions/Monkees-website-1/README.md

 ## Deployment

-The website was deployed on github pages. before deployment it was checked localy, od on c9 ide.
+The website was deployed on github pages [Monkees Website](https://losiek86.github.io/Monkees-website/index.html). before deployment it was checked localy, od on c9 ide.
 You can run code locally by double cliking on index.html

 ### Content
 - The text for section History was copied from the Wikipedia article [The_Monkees](https://en.wikipedia.org/wiki/The_Monkees)